Laverbium/Flowers/README.md

 # Flower Classification Project

-flower classification project.
-This is a fun (and sometimes challenging) journey into deep learning, computer vision, and MLOps.
  Here’s what this repo is all about, why I’m doing it, and what I’ve learned along the way.

 ---

-## Why am I doing this?
+## Purpose

 I wanted to get hands-on with modern machine learning workflows, not just building a model, but also tracking experiments, handling data, and making the whole thing reproducible.
 Flowers are a classic dataset—colorful, varied, and just complicated enough to be interesting.

 ---

-## What’s the goal?
+## Goal

 The main goal is to build a robust image classifier and try different approaches to see how it would influence the result.
 I wanted to: